bgaillard/readonly.nvim/README.md

 You cannot guarantee all your Neovim plugins are 100% secured and do not leak sensitive information.

-So do not open your secure file under your standard `nvim` setup!
+So do not open a sensitive file under your standard `nvim` setup!

 ## :rocket: Goal